Pantry Perfect

 - If the pantry is a "batwing" style cabinet, landing areas to the side of the cabinet can be blocked by the open doors.
 In this case, a landing area across the aisle from the pantry is preferred.

-- If there is no room for landing zones on adjacent cabinets, a pull-out shelf built into the pantry can serve as a less convenient landing zone.
+- If there is no room for landing zones on adjacent cabinets, a pullout shelf built into the pantry can serve as a less convenient landing zone.

-Rule 10 - Pantry Lighting
+Rule 11 - Pantry Lighting

 - A pullout pantry unit can be illuminated by general room lighting and usually does not need additional lighting.